pauldelatte/pauldelatte.github.io/_pages/research.md

 ## Working papers

+- Description and explanation
-- Average density: weak limits and inference in non-regular semi-parametric problems (August 2024)
+- Average density: weak limits and inference in non-regular semi-parametric problems (*submitted*)
-- Description, explanation, and causation: what is statistical in causal inference?
-(August 2024)
-- Some existence results for maximin priors in statistical minimax theorems (August 2024)
+- Some existence results for maximin priors in statistical minimax theorems (*submitted*)

+## Work in progress

+- A truncated kNN estimator of the average density
+- What is statistical in causal inference?

 ## Notes and comments

-- Numerical computation of maximin priors and minimax rules
+- Numerical computation of maximin priors and minimax rules (Kempthorne (1987) and Chamberlain (2000))
 - Comment on "Weak Signal Asymptotics for Sequentially Randomized Experiments" by Kuang and Wager (2023)